ghodulik95/chromebook-nautilus-desktop/README.md

 > **Note**: Some applications may automatically toggle your headphones into headset mode (mic enabled) without any manual intervention.
 However, if you plan to use headphones in video calls and don’t see an auto-toggle, this script plus a shortcut can be handy.
 Because the webcam device id can change across boots, applications might not operate consistently (more on that in [webcam notes](#webcam-notes)).

+Similarly, consider adding a keyboad shortcut to flip the screen with `bin/toggle-flip.sh`.
+This command will flip the display screen, including transforming the touchscreen input accordingly.
+This is not automatically toggled by flipping into tablet mode, as it is assumed you only want this if you are putting the Nautilus into "tent" mode (standing in a triangle shape), or perhaps if displaying the screen by putting it horizontal.
+If you plan to use tent mode at all, having easy access to this script is very helpful.

 ### 6.11 Fix onboard onscreen keyboard to prepare for tablet mode use
 The on-screen keyboard onboard should come with your Xubuntu install.
 However, for me it did not work correctly without first calling